Frodo-Web/frodo-tips/devops/elastic-kibana.md

 }
 ```
 ### Case №3 Yellow Cluster Health - Missing Replica Shards
-If there is a hude amount of replicas and not enough disk space, you can set replica count to 1
+If there is a huge amount of replicas and not enough disk space, you can set replica count to 1
 ```
 GET /your_index_name/_settings?pretty